LibreTexts/ngshare/api-specifications.md

 ### Assignment name

-Also referred to as "assignment_id," this is a unique name for an assignment within a course.
+Also referred to as `assignment_id`, this is a unique name for an assignment within a course.
 For example, "Assignment 1".

 ### Course name

-Also referred to as "course_id," this is a unique name for a course.
+Also referred to as `course_id`, this is a unique name for a course.
 For example, "NBG 101".

 ### Feedback checksum